There exists within many of us motorcyclists an irrational desire to have it all.

 But walking up to the Kawasaki Versys 1000 SE, it was with a certain degree of relish — I knew I was about to be comfortable and not let down.
 It was a little like the feeling of walking up to a leather recliner.
 And that’s not a bad thing, mind you!
 It’s just not as much “lust” as I might want.

-To be fair, I think it’s hard to make an adventure tourer look lust-worthy… but (highly subjectively) nearly every other adventure tourer out there I’ve seen looks more sexy than the Versys.
+To be fair, I think it’s hard to make an adventure tourer look lust-worthy… but (highly subjectively) nearly every other adventure tourer out there I’ve seen looks sexier than the Versys.

 I could rattle them off, but it’s a bit unfair.
 Also unfair is that I’m comparing a street bike with off-road adventure bikes — it’s like comparing a road-going Toyota RAV4 to an adventure-ready Land Rover Defender.
 The Defender will just always look tougher.